Sonic Jihad (Snake River Conspiracy album)

 Sonic Jihad is the debut studio album by American industrial rock band Snake River Conspiracy, released in the United States on July 11, 2000, by Reprise Records, and in the UK on November 13, 2000, through Morpheus Records, an imprint label of Reprise.

 Besides six original songs, Sonic Jihad contains five covers; "You and Your Friend" by T-Ride, "Lovesong" by The Cure, "How Soon is Now?" by The Smiths, and "Act Your Age" and "Oh Well" by Running with Scissors.

-Sonic Jihad garnered mostly positive reviews from critics, who praised the album's aggressive and inventive production and Tobey Torres' vocal performances, although some perceived the album as uneven and stylistically unoriginal.
+Sonic Jihad garnered mostly positive reviews from critics, who praised the album's aggressive and inventive production and Tobey Torres' vocal performances.
 Three singles were released from the album: "Vulcan", "How Soon is Now?" and "Breed".
 "How Soon is Now?" and "Breed" charted in the US.

 Commercial performance

-Although the album itself was relatively unsuccessful, three singles were released, two of which charted.
-The first single, "Vulcan", failed to reach any chart.
-The next single, however, "How Soon Is Now", performed well in the United States, where it reached No. 38 on the Alternative chart and #15 on the Dance Club Songs chart; the song also entered the UK Singles Chart, at number 83.
+Three singles were released, all of which charted.
+The first single, “Vulcan,” charted on the “Hot Dance Music Maxi Singles Sales” chart, reaching number 37.
+The next single, "How Soon Is Now," performed well in the United States, where it reached No. 38 on the Alternative chart and #15 on the Dance Club Songs chart; the song also entered the UK Singles Chart, at number 83.
 The third single, "Breed", reached No. 37 on the Dance Club Songs chart.